Do you want some glitz and glamour in your life?

 It would look perfect in Jay Gatsby's mansion!

-This black and white Ikat rug would fit in perfect with a minimalist art deco design.
+This black and white Ikat rug would fit in perfect with a minimalist Art Deco design.

 Because of the simple pattern and the bold shapes in this rug, it would work well in the 1920s!

 3. Black and White

 Art Deco design is fundamentally minimalist, and even though bright colors are used in moderation, the most common palette is black and white.

-This bathroom pairs a clean black and white color scheme
+This bathroom pairs a clean black and white color scheme with gold finishes.

-The pairing of black, white, and gold is especially glamorous, and this wallpaper has so much beautiful texture!
+The grouping of black, white, and gold is especially glamorous, and this wallpaper has so much beautiful texture!

-I adore this black and white art deco-inspired kitchen!
+I adore this black and white Art Deco inspired kitchen!

-This space is very minimalist and uses bold lines and patterns to create that art deco feel.
+This space is very minimalist and uses bold lines and patterns to create that Art Deco feel.

 Though black and white is the most popular Art Deco trend, there are many Art Deco designs that include color as well!

 This lounge space pairs the classic black and white with a strong lime green.

 The bold black and white floors and the gold toned lines of molding create a totally geometrical look.

 This room uses a soft purple and maintains the luxurious feel of art deco design.

 With the geometrical, mirror-surface table, the gold accents and the oriental rug, this room is a more feminine take on Art Deco.

 Speaking of mirrors...